rh-mobb/aro-workshop-content/aro-content/ops/2-2-worker-nodes.md

   -l "machine.openshift.io/cluster-api-machine-role=worker"
 ```

-You will see that one is in the "Provisioned" phase (and in the zone of the machineset we scaled) and will shortly be in "running" phase.
+You will see that one is in the "Provisioning" or "Provisioned" phase (and in the zone of the machineset we scaled) and will shortly be in "running" phase.

 ```{ .text .no-copy}
 NAME                                 PHASE         TYPE              REGION    ZONE   AGE